-Depending on the choice of thematic area/outcome for which the application is submitted (outcome 1 or outcome 2), organisations should select types of activities from the list of predefined activity types per outcome/thematic area.
+Depending on the Open Call which the application is submitted (1st Call or 2nd Call), organisations should select types of activities from the list of predefined activity types per open call.
 They must then define and describe the specific proposed activities they will implement during the project and the deliverables that are linked with these activities.
 Following this, they must select outcome indicators from the list of predefined outcome indicators.
 After selecting indicators and describing deliverables, target values and groups have to be defined.
 Target values are crucial for assessing the potential impact of the project, as they determine the success level for each deliverable.
 Deliverables are tangible products directly resulting from the project.
-Funded CSOs ensure the achievement of the specified target values.
+Funded CSOs must ensure the achievement of the specified target values.